redjack/rflow/README.md

 end
 ```

-"Sink" components accept messages on an input port and do not have an
+'Sink' components accept messages on an input port and do not have an
 output port.
 They often operate on external sinks, such as writing
 messages to a file, database, or network socket.
 The following
 component writes the inspected message to a file (defined via the